 Gamers do overclock their CPU, GPU, and even RAM to get more performance.
-But, most of the Gamers, don’t think about monitor overclocking.
+But, most Gamers, don’t think about Monitor overclocking.
 If you have a good GPU and CPU, but if you’re using a 60 Hz refresh rate monitor.
-Then, you will able to achieve 60 FPS only while Gaming.
+Then, you will be able to achieve 60 FPS only while Gaming.
 To gain more FPS (Frames per second), you have to buy a higher refresh rate monitor.
 Or, you can overclock your monitor to a limit.
 But, if your computer doesn’t have a dedicated graphics card.
 Then, don’t try to overclock.
 Because even if you increase the refresh rate.
 The viewing experience will get worse because of the integrated graphics card only.

 What is Refresh Rate?.

 The refresh rate of the monitor is, how many times the image on the screen can be refreshed or drawn per second.
 The refresh rate is always measured in Hertz.
-If the refresh rate of the monitor is set to too low, then you will able to notice ‘redrawing’ of the image.
+If the refresh rate of the monitor is set to too low, then you will be able to notice ‘redrawing’ of the image.
 In technical terms, we call it screen flickering.
 Monitor Flickering causes eye strain and headaches.
 So, high refresh monitors not only increase your gaming experience.
 But also, you will not face the eye strain problem.

 Is it safe to overclock Monitor?.

-Pushing hardware far from its limit can damage the hardware, or can decrease the lifespan of it.
+Pushing hardware far from its limit can damage the hardware, or can decrease its lifespan of it.
 Though, some monitor comes with overclocking feature.
-Means, some manufacturer lets the user increase the refresh rate until a certain point.
+This means some manufacturer lets the user increase the refresh rate until a certain point.
 I am using an LG 22inch 22MP68VQ monitor.
 And, it comes with an option to increase the refresh rate up to 75 Hz from 60 Hz.
 Though, If your manufacturer doesn’t allow you to increase the refresh rate.
 Still, you can try to increase it, it will not harm the monitor.
 The refresh rate of the 60 Hz monitor can increase up to 75-80 Hz.
 But, if you try more than that, it can definitely harm your monitor.
 So,try at your own risk.

 Note: Before overclocking the Monitor please make sure the HDMI cable is connected to the graphics card HDMI port.
 If you’re using DVI-D/VGA Cable, then you will not able to increase the refresh rate.

-Overclock LG Monitor
+Overclock LG Monitor on Windows 11/10

-Like I mentioned above, I have an LG Monitor.
+As I mentioned above, I have an LG Monitor.
 And, it comes with an option to increase the refresh rate.
 So, If you also own an LG Monitor, then, follow these steps.
 But, If you have any other manufacturer monitor, try the next solution then.

 1. First download “On Screen Control” from their official site.